guiolpei/activeinference-icub/README.md

 Explanation of the approach can be found in the following papers:

+[1] G. Oliver, P. Lanillos and G. Cheng (2021).
+"An empirical study of active inference on a humanoid robot," in IEEE Transactions on Cognitive and Developmental Systems, doi: <a href="https://doi.org/10.1109/TCDS.2021.3049907">10.1109/TCDS.2021.3049907</a>.

-[1] Oliver, G., Lanillos, P., & Cheng, G. (2019).
+[2] Oliver, G., Lanillos, P., & Cheng, G. (2019).
 Active inference body perception and action for humanoid robots. arXiv preprint arXiv:1906.03022.

-[2] Lanillos, P., & Cheng, G. (2018, October).
+[3] Lanillos, P., & Cheng, G. (2018, October).
 Adaptive robot body learning and estimation through predictive coding.
 In 2018 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) (pp. 4083-4090).
 IEEE.

 Video footage of the algorithm operation is available in the following video: